 - Watch Woody Allen’s Midnight in Paris.
 We’ll be walking past a couple of the locations on Sunday.

-At the other end of the gardens we’ll visit the Musée de l’Orangerie.
-This will give us our first taste of classic French impressionist art, a series of large Water Lillies paintings given to the city of Paris by Monet himself in 1922.
+At the end of the gardens opposite the Louvre is the Musée de l’Orangerie.
+It’s a small museum and will give you your first taste of classic French impressionist art, a series of large Water Lillies paintings given to the city of Paris by Monet himself in 1922.

-From the Orangerie we’ll make a brief detour, (Place Vendôme), then make our way to the Place de la Concorde, and eventually on to the Champs-Élysées.
-We’ll be ready for un café (ou, du vin) by now, so we’ll find a café and stop for lunch.
+From the Orangerie make your way to, and across, the Place de la Concorde, on to the Champs-Élysées.
+You’ll be ready for un café (ou, du vin) by now, so find a café and stop for lunch.

 Afternoon Views, The Arc & The Tower

-After, we’ll continue our walk, ending up at the Arc de Triomphe.
-The plan is to go into the museum and up to the terrace.
+After a rest and a bite, continue your walk up the Champs-Élysées, ending up at the Arc de Triomphe.
+The plan would be to go into the museum and up to the terrace of the Arc.
 The view from the Arc’s terrace is equally as spectacular as any other in Paris.
 I promise.

-It’ll be around 3:00 – 3:30 when we’re through and after, we’ll take the metro over to the Trocadéro Gardens.
-Here is where you’ll get THE most spectacular view of the Eiffel Tower.
+It’ll be around 3:00 – 3:30 at this point.
+If you have any energy left, take the metro over to the Trocadéro Gardens.
+Here is where you’ll get THE most spectacular view of the Eiffel Tower, looking at it from the right bank.
 For those of you who want to go up on the tower, you’ll need a ticket.
-The tickets are timed and, even though October isn’t a high-tourist month, it’s best to purchase it in advance.
-However, the farthest in advance you can make these reservations is 1-2 months.
-And, unfortunately, the museum pass does not include the Eiffel Tower.
-Give it some thought and we’ll come back to this topic when we get closer to October.
-If you want to have dinner at the top of the Tower, you just need dinner reservations and not a separate ticket.
+If you’re in Paris at the height of the summer, make sure you purchase your ticket well in advance of your trip to Paris.
+The tickets are timed and, even if you’re not visiting Paris in a high-tourist month, it’s best to purchase tickets in advance.
+Remember, anything is possible and if, for some reason, your trip to the top of the tower doesn’t work out – your flexibility will save the day.
+Oh, and if you’ve purchased the 3-5 or 7-day museum pass, it doesn’t include the Eiffel Tower.
+And, if you want to have dinner at the top of the Tower, you just need dinner reservations and not a separate ticket.

 The walking distance for the day will be about 3.5 to 4.5 miles.